A Travel Price Comparison for United States of America Houston vs. Denver for Attractions, Food, Nightlife, and Families

 A week in Houston or Denver?

-Travelers enjoy the nightlife and live music when visiting the diverse big city of Houston.
+Travelers enjoy the nightlife and live music when visiting the sprawling big city of Houston.
 This city offers a variety of activities to choose from.
 Most people find that one week is more than enough time to see everything.

 It's hard to know how much time to spend in Denver.
 Many people enjoy the shopping and skiing when visiting Denver.
 One week may feel like too much time unless you plan to do a lot of relaxing.